 Laura Forbes is the Arts Education Program Director at the Alaska State Council on the Arts, where she oversees grants, facilitates the Alaska Poetry Out Loud program, and supports performing and visual arts statewide.
 With over 20 years of experience in the public and nonprofit arts sectors, Laura is an experienced arts administrator, program developer, and educator.

 Her passion for the arts was shaped by her upbringing in community performing arts, fostering a lifelong appreciation for creative expression.
 Laura holds a B.A. in Theatre from the University of Alaska Anchorage and earned an M.Ed. in Integrated Teaching through the Arts from Lesley University in 2012.
-She continues to advocate for the arts through her role as Board Secretary for Arts Northwest.
+In 2025, Laura completed her service to the Board of Arts Northwest as Past President.
 Laura's dedication to the arts community is evident in her ongoing efforts to promote arts education and creative opportunities throughout Alaska.

 Charlie Sears, a lifelong Alaskan from Anchorage, is the Community Arts Program Director at the Alaska State Council on the Arts (ASCA).
 His early passion for filmmaking led him to a successful career in the film industry, including work on the film Big Miracle starring Drew Barrymore.
 With over a decade of experience as a film editor, Charlie has earned a Northwest Regional Emmy®.